MicrosoftDocs/architecture-center/docs/example-scenario/iot-aad/iot-aad.md

 This article provides an overview of how a developer can use Azure Active Directory to implement secure authentication and authorization for a [SaaS app](https://azure.microsoft.com/overview/what-is-saas/) that manages cloud-connected IoT devices.
 We'll cover the basics of setting up the app and two common customer scenarios IoT developers may encounter.

-As a developer using a Microsoft identity solution, you'll commonly hear two terms: Azure Active Directory (Azure AD) and the identity platform.
+As a developer using a Microsoft identity solution, you'll commonly hear two terms: Azure Active Directory (Azure AD) and the Microsoft identity platform.
 [Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) is Microsoft's cloud-based identity and access management service.
-[The identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) is a platform that enables developers to use this service in their applications.
+[The Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) is a platform that enables developers to use this service in their applications.

 For more information about authentication, see [Authentication basics](https://docs.microsoft.com/azure/active-directory/develop/authentication-scenarios).